CosmiXsPPPC/CosmicRay-flux/README.md

 # Contact

-If you have any questions, comments, or suggestions, please contact:
+If you have any questions, comments or suggestions, please contact:

 * Marco Cirelli (marco.cirelli@gmail.com)
 * Mattia Di Mauro (dimauro.mattia@gmail.com)